Spring 2026We have now finished for this season. We re-open for reserve orders for next season from 1st June.

 Porter's Perfection can lapse into bienneial bearing with age.
 This can be addressed by heavily thinning the fruitlets in late spring in the "on" year.

-Recommended pollinators for Porter's Perfection cider apple trees
+Which pollinators are recommended for Porter's Perfection cider apple trees?

 Porter's Perfection is not self-fertile, so you will need another different but compatible variety planted nearby in order to produce fruit.
 The following varieties are good pollinators for Porter's Perfection.
 If you are not sure about pollination requirements just ask us.